-Outside of work, Nitish is passionate about football, but has taken a break to focus on recovery after surgery.
-In the meantime, he has started going for long walks and practicing his swings at the golf driving range.
-He also plans to pick up cricket again after a 15-year hiatus to slowly build up his strength to play football again.
+Outside of work, Nitish is passionate about golf, football, squash, cricket and sports in general.
 He believes that he is most effective and at his best when he is physically active and engaged in sports.

 Why did you decide to join GIC?